PoCInnovation/Workshops/software/23.Starton/backend/SETUP.md

     npm install

-Now, you can lunch the backend with nodemon (for hot reload) with the command :
+Now, you can launch the backend with nodemon (for hot reload) with the command :

     npm run dev